-NEW YORK (AP) -- Shares of Alcoa Inc. rose before Wednesday's opening bell after the aluminum maker posted a slim third-quarter profit, reversing a year-ago loss, despite lower aluminum prices.
+NEW YORK (AP) -- Shares of Alcoa Inc. tumbled before Friday's opening bell after the aluminum company reported a $2.34 billion loss for its most recent quarter, hurt by low aluminum prices.

 The company's adjusted profit fell short of Wall Street expectations, while its revenue decline wasn't as bad as expected.